-Code provision C.2.1 of Part 2 of the CG Code as set out in Appendix 14 to the Listing Rules stipulates that the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
+Code provision C.2.1 of Part 2 of the CG Code stipulates that the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.

-The Chairman and Chief Executive Officer of the Company are held by Ms. MAN Lai Hung.
-However, the Board considers that Ms. MAN Lai Hung has in-depth knowledge and experience in the Group's businesses in the PRC Mainland and therefore it is the best interests of the Group for her to take up the dual roles of the chairman and chief executive officer.
+The roles of the Chairman and chief executive officer of the Company are held by Ms. MAN Lai Hung.
+However, the Board considers that Ms. MAN Lai Hung has in-depth knowledge and experience in the Group's businesses in the PRC Mainland and therefore it is in the best interests of the Group for her to take up the dual roles of the Chairman and chief executive officer of the Company.
 The Board believes that the combined roles of Ms. MAN Lai Hung can provide the Company with strong and consistent leadership that facilitates effective and efficient planning and implementation of business decisions and strategies, and should be overall beneficial to the management and development of the Group's business.
-The structure is supported by the Company's well established corporate governance structure and internal control policies.
+The structure is supported by the Company's well established corporate governance practices and internal control policies.

-During the year ended 31 December 2022, the Board at all times met the requirements of the Rule 3.10 of the Listing Rules relating to the appointment of at least three independent non-executive directors representing one-third of the Board with one of whom possessing appropriate professional qualifications or accounting or related financial management expertise.
+During the year ended 31 December 2023, the Board at all times met the requirements of Rules 3.10 and 3.10A of the Listing Rules relating to the appointment of at least three independent non-executive Directors representing one-third of the Board with one of whom possessing appropriate professional qualifications or accounting or related financial management expertise.

-Each independent non-executive Director has entered into an appointment letter with the Company for a term of three years commencing from 1 November 2022 and the appointment letter shall continue unless and until terminated by not less than three months' notice in writing served by either party to another.
+Each independent non-executive Director has entered into an appointment letter with the Company for a term of three years commenced from 1 November 2022 and the appointment letter shall continue unless and until terminated by not less than three months' notice in writing served by either party to another.

 The Company has received written annual confirmation from each of the independent non-executive Directors in respect of his/her independence in accordance with the independence guidelines set out in Rule 3.13 of the Listing Rules.
-The Company considers all independent non-executive Directors are independent.
+The Company considers all independent non-executive Directors to be independent.